aspose-total/Aspose.Total-Products/total/en/java/conversion/word-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLT via Java or Online App" h2="On Premise Java API to convert WORD to XLT without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a WORD document to XLT can be easily done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides feature-rich document manipulation and conversion capabilities.
+It includes Aspose.Words for Java and Aspose.Cells for Java, which can be used to export WORD to HTML and then convert HTML to XLT respectively.

+The process of converting WORD to XLT via Aspose.Total for Java is a two-step process.
+First, you need to use Aspose.Words for Java to export the WORD document to HTML.
+Aspose.Words for Java is a powerful API that enables you to manipulate and convert WORD documents with ease.
+It provides a wide range of features such as document manipulation, document conversion, document comparison, document protection, and more.
+With the help of Aspose.Words for Java, you can easily export WORD documents to HTML.

+Once the WORD document is exported to HTML, you can use Aspose.Cells for Java to convert the HTML to XLT.
+Aspose.Cells for Java is a powerful API that enables you to manipulate and convert spreadsheets with ease.
+It provides a wide range of features such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, spreadsheet protection, and more.
+With the help of Aspose.Cells for Java, you can easily convert HTML to XLT.

-You can converting WORD to XLT via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLT.
+In conclusion, converting WORD to XLT via Aspose.Total for Java is a simple two-step process.
+By using Aspose.Words for Java, you can export WORD to HTML.
+Then, by using Aspose.Cells for Java, you can convert HTML to XLT.
+With the help of Aspose.Total for Java, you can easily convert WORD documents to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}